eth-clients/goerli/README.md

   - https://kotti.ethereumclassic.network
 - Gitter: https://gitter.im/goerli/kotti/

-Please see [kotti.genesis](geth/kotti.genesis) for a genesis file compatible with Pantheon or Geth.
+Please see [kotti.genesis](geth/kotti.genesis) for a genesis file compatible with Multi Geth.

 Please see [kotti.json](parity/kotti.json) for a chain specification compatible with Nethermind or Parity Ethereum.